InsaneBroccoli/bf_controller_tuning/markdown/Spectrum_Spectogram/Spectra_Analysis.md

 $$A(f) = \sqrt{P_{\text{avg}}(f)}$$

-This form is used throughout the analysis for gyro data, filtered gyro signals, and control-loop sums [1].
+This form is used throughout the analysis for gyro data, filtered gyro signals and control-loop sums [1].

 ---